-PHIL 143 satisfies a General Education Humanities Distribution requirement.
+PHIL 201 satisfies a General Education Humanities Distribution requirement.
 Montgomery College's General Education Program is designed to ensure that students have the skills, knowledge and attitudes to carry them successfully through their work and their personal lives.
-This course provides multiple opportunities to develop competency in oral and written communication and critical analysis and reasoning.
+This course provides multiple opportunities to develop competency in oral and written communication, as well as critical analysis and reasoning.
 For more information on the General Education Program, go to www.montgomerycollege.edu/gened.